Working with international partners

 The Kyoto Protocol, agreed in 1997 by countries participating in the UNFCCC, has taken a first step towards addressing these trends.
 The world's only legally binding treaty to reduce greenhouse gas emissions, it requires action only by developed countries, however.

-Under Kyoto's first commitment period, from 2008 to 2012, developed countries must reduce their emissions by an average of 5% below 1990 levels by 2012.
+Under Kyoto's first commitment period, from 2008 to 2012, developed countries had to reduce their emissions by an average of 5% below 1990 levels by 2012.
 The 15 countries that were EU Member States at the time that Kyoto was agreed committed to an 8% cut and are on track to achieve this by a comfortable margin.

 The fight against climate change is an important issue in the EU's bilateral relations with other countries in the developed and developing worlds alike.